 Blockchain: From Theory to Practice

 As such, blockchain has been a natural fit for financial and related professional services which rely on the creation and validation of immutable contracts.
-We’re also seeing innovations in areas such as securing Internet of Things (IoT) devices, which can form their own consensus mechanism networks and block unauthorized tampering to any node.
-Elsewhere, there are exciting projects where domain name system (DNS) services are using blockchain to register and resolve domain names and are resilient to targeted DDoS and other types of spoofing attacks.
+We’re also seeing innovations in areas such as securing the Internet of Things (IoT) devices, which can form their own consensus mechanism networks and block unauthorized tampering to any node.

 “The major advantage is that the blockchain doesn’t require passwords because it relies on either biometric data or private keys,” said Gbolabo Awelewa, CISO at digital security management firm, Sothese Inc., speaking recently at Corinium’s recent Security Champions Online West Africa event.

-“Multiple step authentication ensure that the user is who the user says they are.
-And these systems are not only more effective [but] protecting information [such as] username and password will be easier [in the] future.”
+“Multiple-step authentication ensures that the user is who the user says they are.
+And these systems are not only more effective [but] protecting information [such as] username and password will be easier [in the] future,” Awelewa says.

 According to Awelewa, the immutable nature of blockchain can be utilized to prevent any type of identity theft and deliver complete visibility into activities on the network domain, depending on the security controls in use.